-Following the stripping of the chassis, the first step taken in the reconstruction of the chassis was to ensure perfect alignment of chassis.
+Following the stripping of the chassis, the first step taken in the reconstruction of it was to ensure it's perfect alignment.
 Installing the chassis in a special jig did this.
 This not only ensured that front and rear suspension alignment was always correct but to also support the chassis during its reconstruction to avoid twist and sag, while important strength members such as sills were removed and new structure welded into place.
 It also provided a means whereby past damage could be detected and eliminated, often the case where cars have had a front-end bump at some stage.
 In this case, no particular problems were encountered.